-Effective arrangements were in place to ensure children and families' personal information was stored securely.
+Effective arrangements were in place to ensure children and families' personal information was safe and secure.
 Paperwork was stored securely within locked cupboards.
 This ensured confidentiality was maintained and complied with best practice guidance.

 Staff had a good understanding of the positive impact that outdoor play had on children's overall health and wellbeing.
-The playroom had direct access to the outdoor play area which allowed free flow to take place and for children to engage in physical play and activities.
+Nursery children had their own fully enclosed outdoor play area as well as having access to the main school playground and playing field.
 Children could move equipment between the indoors and outdoors, which ensured play and learning was not interrupted.
-Children had access to a breadth of rich and meaningful learning opportunities, including a large sand pit, wheeled toys, water play and a planting area.
+The outdoor play space offered children access to a good range of rich and meaningful learning opportunities, including a large sand pit, covered literacy area, wheeled toys, water play and a planting area.
 Staff took a positive risk benefit approach, and this supported children to assess their own risks and understand their own safety.
-Due to remedial work needing to be completed to the fencing, a large grass area was not available to the children at the time of the inspection.
+Due to remedial work needing to be completed to the school roof, it was not possible for the children to use their own outdoor space on the day of the inspection, however, they all enjoyed quality time outdoors in the main school playing field taking part in active play as well as investigative play and discussion around frost and ice.

 How good is our leadership?
+5 - Very Good

 We found significant strengths in aspects of the care provided and how these supported positive outcomes for children.
-Therefore we evaluated this key question as very good.
+Therefore, we evaluated this key question as very good.

-Quality Indicator 3.1 Quality assurance and improvement are led well.
+Quality Indicator 3.1: Quality assurance and improvement are led well